Data augmentation instead of explicit regularization: Results

-When combined with data augmentation, the models trained with explicit regularization (bottom, red bars) also perform worse (88.78 and 61.16 \% with 50 and 10 \% of the data, respectively), than the models with just data augmentation (top, purple bars, 91.64 and 68.12 \% on average).
-Note that the difference becomes larger as the amount of available data decreases.
 Importantly, it seems that the combination of explicit regularization and data augmentation is only slightly better than training without data augmentation.
-We can think of two reasons that could explain this: first, the original regularization hyperparameters seem to adapt poorly to the new conditions.
-The hyperparameters are specifically tuned for the original setup and one would have to re-tune them to achieve comparable results.
-Second, since explicit regularization reduces the effective capacity, this might prevent the models from taking advantage of the augmented data.
+Two reasons may explain this: first, the original regularization hyperparameters seem to adapt poorly to the new conditions.
+The hyperparameters were specifically tuned for the original setup and they would require re-tuning to obtain comparable results.
+Second, since explicit regularization reduces the representational capacity, this might prevent the models from taking advantage of the augmented data.

-In contrast, the models trained without explicit regularization seem to more naturally adapt to the reduced availability of data.
-With 50 \% of the data, these models, trained with data augmentation achieve about 91.5 \% of the performance with respect to training with the complete data sets.
-With only 10 \% of the data, they achieve nearly 70 \% of the baseline performance, on average.
-This highlights the suitability of data augmentation to serve, to a great extent, as true, useful data \citep{vinyals2016:oneshot}.
+In contrast, the models trained without explicit regularization though with data augmentation more naturally adapt to the reduced availability of data.
+With 50~\% of the data, these models achieve about 91.5~\% of the performance with respect to training with the complete data sets.
+With only 10~\% of the data, they achieve nearly 70~\% of the baseline performance, on average.
+This highlights the suitability of data augmentation to serve, to a great extent, as true, useful data \cite{vinyals2016oneshot}.

-\subsection{Shallower and Deeper Architectures}
+\subsection{Shallower and deeper architectures}

-Finally, in this section we test the adaptability of data augmentation and explicit regularization to changes in the network architecture by performing similar experiments on shallower and deeper versions of All-CNN (see Section~\ref{sec:archs}).
-We show the fraction of the performance with respect to the original architecture in Figure~\ref{fig:depth}.
+Finally, in the same spirit, we tested the adaptability of data augmentation and explicit regularization to changes in the depth of the All-CNN architecture, by training shallower (9 layers) and deeper (15 layers) versions of the architecture.
+We show the fraction of the performance with respect to the original architecture in \cref{fig:depth} and the bootstrap analysis in \cref{fig:bootstrap_depth}.

-A noticeable result from Figure~\ref{fig:depth} is that all the models trained with weight decay and dropout (bottom, red bars) suffer a dramatic drop in performance when the architecture changes, regardless of whether it becomes deeper or shallower and of the amount of data augmentation.
-As in the case of reduced training data, this may be explained by the poor adaptability of the regularization hyperparameters, which highly depend on the architecture.
+A noticeable result from these experiments is that all the models trained with weight decay and dropout (round orange dots) suffered a dramatic drop in performance when the architecture changed, regardless of whether deeper or shallower and of the amount of data augmentation.
+As a matter of fact, the models trained without explicit regularization performed on average 11.23~\% ($SD = 3.06$) better.
+As in the case of reduced training data, this may be explained by the poor adaptability of the regularization hyperparameters, which strongly depend on the architecture.